-How to ensure that matters of significance to Maori are not adversely affected by subdivision, use and development.
+How to ensure that matters of significance to Maori are not adversely affected by - - - subdivision, use and development.

-- To provide for Maori to develop and manage their ancestral lands in a manner which meets their needs.
+To provide for Maori to develop and manage their ancestral lands and marae areas in a manner which meets their needs.
 On Waiheke, this includes the Ngati Paoa land at the eastern end and the Piritahi Marae.
-On Great Barrier this includes the Ngati Rehua land and marae at Motairehe and Kaoa. - 2.
-To recognise and provide for the protection of waahi tapu and other ancestral sites in a sensitive and culturally appropriate manner. - 3.
-To recognise in the Plan's provisions the kaitiakitanga role of Maori with mana whenua.
+On Great Barrier this includes the Ngati Rehua land and marae at Motairehe and Kawa.